 The groundbreaking work is not without its share of challenges, he said.
 Finding the right combination of memory magnets to control signal paths is difficult.
 Nevertheless, the proposed device may pave the way towards the development of “unprecedented storage capacity.”

-Header image of digital illustration used courtesy of Norkus (Attribution-NonCommercial 4.0 International)
+Header image: Digital illustration used courtesy of Norkus (Attribution-NonCommercial 4.0 International).